edgedb/rfcs/text/1001-edgedb-server-control.rst

 instances are entirely manual and vary a lot across the supported platforms.
 From the standpoint of local development this creates unnecessary friction and opens lots of possibilities for user error.
-The current state also necessiates a non-trivial amount of documentation that new users must read.
+The current state also necessitates a non-trivial amount of documentation that new users must read.

 By implementing the installation, update, and control logic into the ``edgedb`` CLI we can significantly simplify the process of getting started with EdgeDB